osgpcq/glim/README.md

 Download the right ISO images to the newly created directory.
 If you require different versions, or just part of a distribution, edit the appropriate `boot/grub2/inc-*.cfg` file.
+For some files we added:
+ * A version option to be able to boot not only the last version of the distribution.
+ * If the computer has been started in UEFI mode to start the kernel and initrd with the grub2 `efi` commands.

 Note that on 32bit computers, all 64bit entries will be automatically hidden.